-•SVMs are prediction devices known to have good performance in highdimensional settings.

-• "The key features of SVMs are the use of kernels, the absence of local minima, the sparseness of the solution and the capacity control obtained by optimizing the margin."
+- •SVMs are prediction devices known to have good performance in high-dimensional settings. - "The key features of SVMs are the use of kernels, the absence of local minima and the sparseness of the solution."
 Shawe-Taylor and Cristianini (2004).

 Example of Kernel Methods